 What numbers to know to lose weight?

 Not all math requires complicated formulas.
 Some of the most potent math is simple.
 The numbers you need to know to lose weight comes in four levels.
 In a successful weight loss journey, you will use nominal, ordinal, interval, and ratios.
 Nominal means name only.
 This number requires no calculations.
 You only need to know the number.
 For example, you ate 1500 calories and used 1700 calories.
-Ordinal numbers places numbers in order.
-For instance, 1700 calories used is more than 1500 calories consumed.
+Ordinal numbers place numbers in order.
+For instance, 1700 calories used are over 1500 calories consumed.
 Interval numbers find the difference between two numbers.
 For example, 1700 calories minus 1500 calories is a 200 calorie deficit.
 Ratios use division to compare two numbers.
 For instance, 1500 calories divided by 1700 calories means you ate 88% of your calorie budget.

 The first way numbers help you lose weight fast is through Calories.

 When you use nominal numbers, you understand the key players in your weight loss journey.
 The most important player is food.
-Fat comes from food, and food is what gives you the energy to exercise.
+Fat comes from food, and food gives you the energy to exercise.
 Food is the elephant in the room.
 You must know the calories in your food.
 The foods you eat all the time, you should know those by heart.
 The others you can figure out as you eat them.
 By understanding the calories in your food, you can adjust your diet in real-time.
 If you eat 1400 calories and your metabolism is 1700 calories, then you have eaten your calories for that day.

 You also need to know the calories in your activities.
 It’s not wise to spend a lot of time on something that will not make a difference.
 Also, exercise is the big eraser when you make a mistake.
 People who exercise can overeat and still not get fat.
 While others add extra calories to the waistlines, people who exercise burn the calories up.
-Before you start an exercise regiment, you should research it and know how many calories it burns.
-By learning the calories in your exercise, you begin to picture how your body uses and stores fat.
+Before you start an exercise regiment, research it and know how many calories it burns.
+By learning the calories in your exercise, you picture how your body uses and stores fat.

 The calories in fat are a significant number you need to know.
 How can you plan a fat loss journey without knowing how many calories are in fat?